 Sound too good to be true?
 Many would agree, because in the end, the lender usually gets its money back, and more—why else would it engage in this business practice?
 The balance of this article explains in more detail how reverse mortgages work, their limitations, and the advantages and disadvantages to consumers.

 Dollar Limits to Reverse Mortgages

 Almost all reverse mortgages are Home Equity Conversion Mortgages (HECMs), which are federally insured through the Federal Housing Administration (FHA).
 This insurance program is not set up to benefit the homeowner—it’s for the benefit of the lender.
-The insurance will step up if you default on your loan (you breach the mortgage agreement) and your house isn't worth enough to fully repay the debt through a foreclosure sale.
+The insurance will step up if you default on your loan (you breach the mortgage agreement) or the loan is accelerated (called due) for some other reason, but your house isn't worth enough to fully repay the debt through a foreclosure sale.
 If this happens, the FHA will compensate the lender for the loss.